testingautomated-usi/selforacle/README.md

 Alternatively you can manually install the required libraries (see the contents of the conda-env.yml files) using ```pip```.

 **Hardware setup:** Training the DNN models (self-driving cars and anomaly detectors) on our datasets is computationally expensive.
-Therefore we recommend using a machine powered by a GPU.
+Therefore we recommend using a machine with GPU.
 In our setting, we ran our experiments on a machine equipped with a i9 processor, 32 GB of memory, and an Nvidia GPU GeForce RTX 2080 Ti with 11GB of dedicated memory.

 ## Repository Structure